-Discover it® is a no-fee card that offers plenty of attractive perks.
+The Discover it® Cashback Match™ is a no-fee card that offers plenty of attractive perks.
 It’s an excellent choice for your first credit card if you’re looking to maximize your cash back rewards right off the bat.

 You’ll earn 1% cash back on all credit card purchases and 5% cash back on new bonus categories each quarter.
-Currently, through December, the bonus categories are for purchases at Amazon.com, select department stores, and Sam’s Club — perfect for holiday shopping!
+Currently, through December, the bonus categories are for purchases at Amazon.com,and Target–perfect for holiday shopping!
 What’s more is that new cardholders will get a “dollar-for-dollar match of all the cash back you’ve earned at the end of your first year.”
 This makes it the perfect time to sign up for Discover it if you’re looking for your first cash back credit card.

 Other perks include the ability to view your FICO® score for free each month on your statements.
 You’ll also have the ability to immediately freeze your account with an on/off switch (online or via the mobile app), should you suspect fraud.

 Resource: How to Get Your Credit Report for Free

 There’s no annual fee, no fee for your first late payment, no overlimit fee, and no foreign transaction fee.
 You’ll also pay no interest on purchases made during the first 14 months after opening this credit card.